apache/nuttx/configs/README.txt

 		  be disabled by setting this value to zero.
 		CONFIG_SCHED_INSTRUMENTATION - enables instrumentation in
 		  scheduler to monitor system performance
-		CONFIG_TASK_NAME_SIZE - Spcifies that maximum size of a task name to save in the TCB.
+		CONFIG_TASK_NAME_SIZE - Specifies that maximum size of a task name to save in the TCB.
 Useful if scheduler instrumentation is selected.
 Set to zero to disable.
 		CONFIG_START_YEAR, CONFIG_START_MONTH, CONFIG_START_DAY -